PreMiD/Linux/README.md

 # Important information!

-<h3>Aur users that use DoomLerd's repo should be safe as he says.
-We are not recommending to use it, but if you want to you can use it.
-Thanks to DoomLerd's for handling aur repo still.</h3>
+<h3>Aur users that use DoomLerd's package should be safe as he says.
+We are not recommending to use it, but if you want you can still use it.
+Thanks to DoomLerd for handling aur repo still.</h3>

 <img src=".github/mLogo.png" width="150" height="150" align="left"></img>